Overview of Catalytic & Thermal Oxidizers

 Catalytic Oxidizer Diagram

 If you are not sure which oxidizer to implement at your plant, Stelter & Brinck can assist in choosing the system that would be best for your application.
-Stelter & Brinck has been designing and manufacturing custom pollution control technologies for over 60 years.
-We test and/or tune all equipment in-house before shipping to the end user and can start-up and provide on-going maintenance for your environmental system.
+Stelter & Brinck has been designing and manufacturing custom pollution control technologies for over 65 years.
+We test and/or tune all equipment in-house before shipping to the end user and can provide on-going maintenance for your environmental system.

 Today, we have oxidizers installed in numerous industries world-wide.
 Here is what a couple of our environmental system users have to say: